dhruv-m-patel/react-demos/readme.md

 - Implement basic validations for each input
 - Show success if there are no errors

+#### Movie Seat Booking
+- Allow user to pick a movie and select seats
+- Unavailable seats cannot be selected and are marked out
+- UI updates selections as user picks movie and seats
+- Clearly differentiate between type of seat with appropriate legend and css styles

 Goal: Do all these projects with React: https://github.com/bradtraversy/vanillawebprojects